Lucite Embedments: The Questions You Should Really be Asking

 You want the recipient or honoree to attach value to whatever it is that’s being given—to recognize that his or her contribution or achievement has truly been appreciated.

-And yes, you can use your own oil; but you have to be aware of that the option exists, and that the vendor you choose has the capabilities to do exactly that.
+And yes, you can use your own oil.
+But you have to be aware of that the option exists, and that the vendor you choose has the capabilities to do exactly that.

 It Successfully Embedded!
 (But It Looks Lousy)